sagemath/trac_to_gh/Issue 2640.md

 # Issue 2640: add sage-edu to list of mailing lists

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2640

 Original creator: was